nagasudhirpulla/taming_python/blog/skills/ftp_python_latest_file.md

 ## using dir command
 * If none of the above approaches are working, then the string returned by the `dir` command can be used to parse the file names and modification times to determine the latest file name
-* However the string returned by the `dir` command is dependent in the FTP server technology.
+* The string returned by the `dir` command is dependent in the FTP server implementation.
 For example, `dir` command output of IIS based FTP server is different from that of Filezilla based FTP server.

 ```python
 import ftplib